 There will be parking restrictions in place along the parade route with adjacent side streets being utilized for by police for staging.
 Restricted parking signs will be in place throughout the route and staging areas on July 3 and enforced on July 4 starting at 6 a.m.

-The Pittsfield Suns take on the Brockton Rox beginning at 7 p.m.
+The Pittsfield Suns take on the North Shore Navigators beginning at 6:30 p.m.
 Fireworks follow the game.

 Williamstown hosts the annual July 4 parade beginning at 11 a.m. from Southworth Street and marching to Spring Street for a community barbecue.
 The annual BBQ at the bottom of Spring Street starts at noon.

-Williams College will hosts the annual July 4 reading of the Declaration of Independence by actors from the Williamstown Theatre Festival at 1:30 p.m.
-New this year will be a selection from "What to a Slave is the Fourth of July," a speech by Frederick Douglass, which will be read by an actor.
+Williams College hosts the annual July 4 reading of the Declaration of Independence and a speech by Frederick Douglass by actors from the Williamstown Theatre Festival at 1:30 p.m. at Sawyer Library.
 The event is free and open to the public.

-Actors will read from the second floor outside balcony of Sawyer Library.
-Visitors should gather on the library quad west of the library and between Schapiro and Hollander halls.
-In case of inclement weather, the event will take place inside the Library.
+Actors will read from the second-floor outside balcony of Sawyer Library.
+Visitors should gather on the library quad between Schapiro and Hollander halls.
+In case of inclement weather, the event will take place inside the library.